 Norwood and Nearby Attractions

 - Cincinnati Zoo & Botanical Garden

 Things To Do In Norwood

 At Norwood there are several swimming pools, parks and playgrounds.
 These include Dorl Park, Northwoods Park, Waterworks Park, Burwood Park, Victory Pool and Millcrest Park.
 The city also includes numerous churches such as Grace Church of God, Norwood Church of the Nazarene, South Norwood Church of Christ, Korean First Methodist Church and Our Lady of the Holy Spirit Center.
 The Cincinnati Art Museum, Cinergy Children's Museum and Cincinnati History Museum are also nearby.

 Cincinnati Municipal Airport Lunken Field is nearby.

 Norwood Higher Education

-Higher educational facilities are offered by ITT Technical Institute, University of Cincinnati - Raymond Walters College, Cincinnati State Technical and Community College, Xavier University, and University of Cincinnati - Main Campus.
+Higher educational opportunities are offered by nearby University of Cincinnati - Raymond Walters College, Cincinnati State Technical and Community College, Xavier University and University of Cincinnati - Main Campus.